Sirkastik/automation-bot-generator/README.md

 ## Disclaimer

-Automata is provided as-is, without any warranty or guarantee.
+Inspectool is provided as-is, without any warranty or guarantee.
 Use it at your own risk.

 If you encounter any issues or have questions, please reach out by opening an issue on the [GitHub repository](https://github.com/Sirkastik/____/issues).